UtrechtUniversity/ricgraph/docs/ricgraph_restapi.md

 ## Ricgraph REST API

-data or predefined queries in Ricgraph, in such a way that your code is not dependent on any Ricgraph code.
+You can use the Ricgraph REST API to get data from Ricgraph, or to execute predefined queries in Ricgraph and Ricgraph Explorer, in such a way that your code is not dependent on any Ricgraph code.
 In your own code, you do not need to include any of the Ricgraph dependencies, nor include *ricgraph.py* or *ricgraph_explorer.py*.